zsq259/TokenSkip/Readme.md

     --eval_batch_size 32 --temperature 0.0 --seed 42 --benchmark "gsm8k"
 ```

+> The original CoT outputs of the target LLM will be stored in `outputs/.../Original`.

+**2.Prune original CoTs using LLMLingua**

 Download the [model weights](https://huggingface.co/microsoft/llmlingua-2-xlm-roberta-large-meetingbank) for [LLMLingua-2](https://github.com/microsoft/LLMLingua) and modify the checkpoint path in `LLMLingua.py`.

 Run `LLMLingua` to obtain compressed CoTs with various compression ratios.